plone/documentation/docs/conceptual-guides/components.md

 #### Register a utility

-You can register utilities in two ways.
-Either by providing a _factory_, or a callable, which creates the object as a result.
-Or by _component_, a ready-to-use object.
+You can register utilities in two ways, either by providing a _factory_, or a callable, which creates the object as a result, or by _component_, a ready-to-use object.
 Utility factories take no constructor parameters.

 A utility factory can be provided by either a function or class.